 Breaking New Ground for West Valley City

 CDM Smith partnered with UTA on the award-winning design and implementation of the West Valley TRAX Line—a new, 5.1-mile light rail line linking West Valley City to Salt Lake City and the University of Utah.
-“We were involved very early in this project, starting with an intermodal transportation center master plan and environmental assessment,” says Turner.
-“Then, through preliminary engineering, environmental studies, design and construction services, we worked with UTA to meet the needs of the region.”
+CDM Smith was involved very early in the project, starting with an intermodal transportation center master plan and environmental assessment, followed by preliminary engineering, environmental studies, and design and construction services.

 Building a Gateway to the Skies